elp2/advent_of_code/2021/README.md

 Copied and pasted my x code into my y folds code, so I was folding based on y coord.
 Samples saved me here though TBH.
 Forgot that I was looking at more than just the first item, thought I broke something between P1/P2.
 Parsing worked pretty much first time which was a win.

+# Day 14

+Got through Part 1 with a minimal number of typos.
+Then realized the approach obviously wouldn't work for a giant size.
+Went and got some eggnog, and then came up with this pairwise version.
+It could have been simpler in hindsight by not doing the special case for the first item, but it worked out OK.